 A new Cleveland Clinic survey shows that only 54% of Americans say they know how to perform CPR.
-To make matters worse, only 11% know the correct pace for performing emergency compressions.
+To make matters worse, only 11% know the correct pace for performing emergency chest compressions.
 These statistics show how important it is for you to start considering CPR certification.

 Cardiopulmonary resuscitation (CPR) is a life-saving procedure that uses chest compressions and rescue breaths to preserve blood circulation and brain function.